-where L_i and L{i+1} represents respectively starting level at time periods t and t+1, whereas I_i represents impacts of period t decisions.
+where $L_t$ and $L{t+1}$ represents respectively starting level at time periods t and t+1, whereas $I_t$ represents impacts of period t decisions.
 We can now see a common premise found in many manpower models - in that the number of personnel employed by an agency in the current year is dependent on those who were employed the previous year and impacted by policy decisions such as hires and releases as well as exogenous factors such as unplanned losses.